 Key Issues Affecting Physician Practices

-This module introduces you to important aspects of the setting in which 21st century physicians practice.
+This module introduces you to important aspects of the setting in which current physicians practice.

 Managed Care and the Expanding Care Team